dmartinol/kogito-serverless-workflow-with-serverless-framework/README.md

 The updated source code is available at this [forked git repo](https://github.com/dmartinol/serverless-knative)

 ## knative-serving
-The `knative-serving` is a Node.js component defining the adpatation layer between the `Serverless Framework` and the `Knative Serving` resources.
+The `knative-serving` is a Node.js component defining the adaptation layer between the `Serverless Framework` and the `Knative Serving` resources.
 Main updates in the [forked git repo](https://github.com/dmartinol/knative-serving) are:
 * Manage version `v1` instead of `v1alpha1`
 * Apply framework changes as the original code was developed from an old version of the `Serverless Components` which is no more compliant sith the latest version of the `Serverless Framework`
 * Manage multi-function services instead of a single function per service in the `serverless info` operation

 ## knative-eventing
-The `knative-eventing` is a Node.js component defining the adpatation layer between the `Serverless Framework` and the `Knative Eventing` resources.
+The `knative-eventing` is a Node.js component defining the adaptation layer between the `Serverless Framework` and the `Knative Eventing` resources.
 Main updates in the [forked git repo](https://github.com/dmartinol/knative-eventing) are:
 * Manage version `v1` instead of `v1alpha1`
 * Apply framework changes as the original code was developed from an old version of the `Serverless Components`
 * Automatically create the `Knative Broker` instance using the [eventing.knative.dev/injection](https://knative.dev/docs/eventing/broker/triggers/#trigger-annotations)